The Rainbow Room helps provide children in Austin, Travis County with the supplies they need the most

 The room in Travis County is able to serve more than 650 children every month.
 In 2021 alone, the Rainbow Room helped provide 43,560 diapers, $384,200 worth of resources to children and families, and provided 480 grocery gift cards to families.

-If you would like to donate your time, residents are encouraged to host a drive to collect donations at your work, extracurricular or more.
+If you would like to donate your time, you are encouraged to host a drive to collect donations at your work, extracurricular or more.